chriskpeterson/vuepress2/docs/simplivity380.md

 *This content is from an installation guide for the previous generation HPE SimpliVity 380 (Hyper Converged 380).
 Installation included cabling and management software installation and configuration.*

+*HPE SimpliVity 380 is a node-based composable architecture utilizing rack-based servers for compute, storage, and networking.
+In a typically large-scale deployment, compute and storage are typically hardware components.
+Though this has its advantages, it can be difficult to configure and deploy.
+The all-in-one architecture of SimpliVity allows customers to easily configure and grow their solution as demand increases.*

+*I worked on the first documentation resources for this product.
+As part of the team, I worked with engineering testing installation, configuration, and maintenance well before the product was shipped.*

+*The following topics are snippets from the installation guide and the user guide.*

 ## Before you begin

 ## Installing the Hyper Converged Operating Environment